-Most women have a sexual problem at one time or another.
-For some women, the problem is ongoing.
+Most women have symptoms of a sexual problem at one time or another.
+For some women, the symptoms are ongoing.
 But your symptoms are only a sexual problem if they bother you or cause problems in your relationship.

-There is no "normal" level of sexual response, because it is different for every woman.
-You may also find that what is normal at one stage of your life changes at another stage or age.
+There is no "normal" level of sexual response because it's different for every woman.
+You may also find that what is normal at one stage of your life changes at another stage.
 For example, it's common for an exhausted mother of a baby to have little interest in sex.
-And it's common for both women and men to have less intense sex drives as they age.
-This is linked in part to hormone changes in the body.
+And it's common for both women and men to have lower sex drives as they age.

 Some common causes include:

-Women often recognize a sexual problem when they notice a change in desire or sexual satisfaction.
-When this happens, it helps to look at what is and isn't working in the body and in life.
+You may notice a change in desire or sexual satisfaction.
+When this happens, it helps to look at what is and isn't working in your body and in your life.
 For example:

 Your doctor can help you decide what to do.
 He or she will ask questions, do a physical exam, and talk to you about possible causes.

-Some women find it hard to talk to their doctors about sexual problems at first.
-Sometimes it helps to write out what you want to say beforehand.
-For example, you could say something like "For the past few months, I haven't enjoyed sex as much as I used to."
-Or you could say "Ever since I started taking that medicine, I haven't felt like having sex."
+It can be hard or embarrassing to talk to your doctor about this.
+Sometimes it helps to write out what you want to say before you go.
+For example, you could say something like, "For the past few months, I haven't enjoyed sex as much as I used to."
+Or you could say, "Ever since I started taking that medicine, I haven't felt like having sex."

-Sex involves emotional, physical, and relationship issues.
-Successful treatment requires a high level of comfort between you and your doctor.
-Ideally, you and your partner will also be able to talk openly about sexual concerns.
-Treatment may include treating health problems, getting communication counseling, and learning about things you can practice at home.
+Treatment for a sexual problem depends on the cause.
+It may include treating a health problem, learning how to talk openly with your partner, and learning about things you can do at home.
 For example, you might take a warm bath to relax, have plenty of foreplay before sex, or try different positions during sex.